tam-leminh/al-folio/_pages/about.md

 - **Jan 1, 2024.** I am starting a postdoc position in the Inria Statify team in Grenoble.
 - **Nov 24, 2023.** Invited talk at the Mathematical biology seminar of Université Sorbonne Paris-Nord.
 - **Nov 16, 2023.** Invited talk at the Statistics seminar of Université d'Évry Val d'Essonne.
-- **Nov 13, 2023.** I have succesfully defended my PhD in Université Paris-Saclay.
+- **Nov 13, 2023.** I have succesfully defended my PhD at Université Paris-Saclay.